”Skeletons, found years after their souls left. Kneeling in prayer, clawing their way through the dirt, hopelessly frozen forever.

 It was the 1960s and the mines caved in again.
 These things happen in towns like War, West Virginia.
 This time it was the work of the Mothman.
 Just months prior he brought down the Silver Bridge and killed 46 people.”

 My father would tell me ghost stories from his childhood in West Virginia.
 He was a staunch believer in ghosts and thought our house was haunted.

 “Daddy tell me just one more!”

 “Okay, just one more…”

-I saw a child psychologist to help me cope with feelings of jealousy that were said to be common among new siblings.
+I saw a child psychologist to help me cope with feelings of jealousy that were said to be common with new siblings.
 But I never felt any of that.
 I only ever wanted to best for him from the moment I saw him.

-I guess because 95% of the people I was around were white, and at 5 I was too young to understand genetics, but for some reason I kept thinking my little brother was going to be white.
+I guess because 95% of the people I was around were white, and I was too young to understand genetics, but for some reason I kept thinking my little brother was going to be white.

 My dad took me to see him in the hospital and just laughed when I asked.